 Complete and file a Free Application for Federal Student Aid (FAFSA).
-The FAFSA is available in any high school counselor's office, in the Chowan University Financial Aid Office, and at www.fafsa.gov.
+The FAFSA is available online at studentaid.gov.
 This information is used to determine how much the student and parent(s) can afford for educational expenses.
-The FAFSA opens October 1st of each year.
-Applications filed before May 1 have priority.

 Change in Financial Status